Text classification is a machine learning technique that assigns predefined categories to free-form text.

 Introduction

-Some examples of applications for text classification are spam detection, sentiment analysis, hate speech detection, and fake news detection.
+Examples of text classification applications include spam detection, sentiment analysis, hate speech detection, and the detection of fake news.

-Depending on the number of document classes, text classification problems can be:
+Depending on the number of classes, text classification problems can be binary or multiple.

-This image resumes the text classification training process.
+The following image summarizes the text classification training process.

 1. Data processing and transformation